MicrosoftLearning/MB-7006-Create-manage-segments-Customer-Insights-Data/Instructions/Labs/01-Ingest-datasets.md

+---
+lab:
+    title: 'Lab 1: Ingest datasets'
+---

+# Lab 1: Ingest datasets
+In this lab, you will learn how to:
+- Bring in multiple datasets using PowerQuery
+- Transform datasets and change column types
+- Monitor import status

+In order to create segments, we first need to import the data we will use in our segments.
+In this lab, we will import a few datasets as a prerequisite to unify the data and build our segments.

 ## Exercise 1: Ingest data sources
 For this guided project, you will need to import various data sources.
 These data sources will be used in creating your unified customer profiles.